-Currently, each Tasmanian State Service department maintains its own Right to Information process in accordance with the RTI Act, the Right to Information Regulations 2021, the Ombudsman Manual and Guidelines, and each agency's own internal policy.
+Each Tasmanian State Service department maintains its own Right to Information process in accordance with the RTI Act, the Right to Information Regulations 2021, the Ombudsman Manual and Guidelines, and each agency's own internal policy.
 Each agency is responsible for publishing guidance on how to make an application to them as a public authority under the RTI Act and then managing any application received.

 At present, an applicant must apply directly to the public authority they seek the information from.
-This requires the applicant to locate application information and contact details through the website of the relevant public authority or by contacting the public authority by phone or letter.
+This requires the applicant to locate information about making an application and contact details through the website of the relevant public authority or by contacting the public authority.

-Once an application has been received, each agency follows the same general process (appendix I) with some minor differences in how functions are performed.
+Once an application has been received, each agency follows the same general process (appendix 1) with some minor differences in how functions are performed.